atk4/data/docs/unions.rst

 .. php:namespace:: Atk4\Data\Model

-.. php:class:: Union
+.. php:class:: UnionModel

 In some cases data from multiple models need to be combined.
-In this case the Union model comes very handy.
+In this case the UnionModel model comes very handy.
 In the case used below Client model schema may have multiple invoices and multiple payments.
 Payment is not related to the invoice.::

    class Client extends \Atk4\Data\Model {